JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 The process reacts to this by calling `ProgressIndicator.checkCanceled()` (or `ProgressManager.checkCanceled()` if no indicator instances at hand).
 This call throws a special unchecked [`ProcessCanceledException`](%gh-ic%/platform/util/base/src/com/intellij/openapi/progress/ProcessCanceledException.java) (PCE) if the background process has been canceled.

-All code working with [PSI](psi.md), or in other kinds of background processes, must be prepared for [`ProcessCanceledException`](%gh-ic%/platform/util/base/src/com/intellij/openapi/progress/ProcessCanceledException.java) (PCE) being thrown at any point.
+All code working with [PSI](psi.md), or in other kinds of background processes, must be prepared for PCE being thrown at any point.
 This exception must never be logged but rethrown, and it'll be handled in the infrastructure that started the process.
 Use inspection <control>Plugin DevKit | Code | 'ProcessCanceledException' handled incorrectly</control> (2023.3).